 His work is widely represented in public, corporate and private collections nationally and overseas and is exhibited at Art at Linden Gate.

 In 2010 Ernst completed his Master of Fine Art at Monash University with his research on Light, Colour, Spatiality through the medium of Dalle de Verre.

-Ernst completed several commissions in 2012 and the highlight of 2013 was creating the glass and concrete panels for the Yarra Glen Black Saturday bushfire memorial which can be visited in Mackenzie Reserve Yarra Glen.
+Ernst completed several commissions in 2012 and the highlight of 2013 was creating the glass and concrete panels for the Yarra Glen Black Saturday Bushfire Memorial which is situated in Mackenzie Reserve, Yarra Glen.

-2014 was a milestone for Ernst as his 80th year and the 25th year for Art at Linden Gate gallery.
-A retrospective exhibition was held covering his 6 decades of art practice and Ernst completed his long anticipated 6 metre tall, kinetic Wind Cube!
+2014 was a milestone for Ernst as his 80th year.
+A retrospective exhibition was held covering his 6 decades of art practice and Ernst completed his long anticipated 6 metre tall, kinetic Wind Cube.

-In March 2016 his sculptures where exhibited in the Asia Contemporary Art Show in Hong Kong.
+In March 2016 a selection of his smaller sculptures where exhibited at the Asia Contemporary Art Show in Hong Kong.

-Ernst continues creating stainless steel sculptures often incorporating glass.
+Ernst continues creating stainless steel sculptures often incorporating glass and occasional commissions.
 For details on upcoming exhibitions refer to Art at Linden Gate Gallery

 Art at Linden Gate